 Prebiotics are different from probiotics.
-Prebiotics are a form of dietary fibre that help feed and encourage the growth of beneficial bacteria (probiotics) in digestive system.
+Prebiotics are a form of dietary fibre that help feed and encourage the growth of beneficial bacteria (probiotics) in the digestive system.
 Examples of foods containing prebiotic are onions, garlic, asparagus and artichokes.

 Antibiotics are often given to treat infections caused by harmful bacteria.
 While antibiotics fight off the harmful bacteria, they are non-specific and may also destroy some of the beneficial bacteria in your digestive system.
 This can upset the balance, which sometimes cause symptoms such as diarrhoea, wind and bloating.